Carolyne Kauser-AbbottCondimentProvencal RecipesTaste

 Made with olive oil and egg yolks, aioli (aïoli) is a popular sauce in the South of France.
 Susan Herrmann Loomis shares her recipe for this garlic mayonnaise below.
 This recipe comes from her cookbook French Grill: 125 Refined & Rustic Recipes, published in 2018.
 In addition to publishing 14 best-selling books, Susan Herrmann Loomis founded the Dancing Tomatoes website, where you can read more about this talented lady.
 Based in Paris, with 20 years of teaching experience, Loomis offers live cooking classes via video link and a collection of traditional six four-course menus in the Plat du Jour video archive.

-Le Grand Aioli describes the main course where the aioli sauce compliments a selection of seasonal vegetables and fish.
+Le Grand Aioli describes the main course where the aioli sauce complements a selection of seasonal vegetables and fish.
 However, aioli works as an appetizer or first course with raw vegetables (crudités) such as carrots and radishes.
 Alternatively, serve aioli as a starter course in colder weather with a few steamed vegetables, boiled potatoes, shrimp or crab.

 Traditional Aioli Garlic Mayonnaise

-Aioli a Garlic Mayonnaise
+Aioli: A Garlic Mayonnaise

 Susan Herrmann Loomis